prakhar1989/csds-material/README.md

 ## Development Environment

 For this lab, we've partnered with [Instabase](https://www.instabase.com/) to provide you with a hosted IPython environment.
 To get started, create an account on the [website](https://www.instabase.com/account/register) - make sure you sign up with your columbia email.
-After you've signed up, login and create a new IPython notebook.
+After you've signed up, login and follow the steps below -

+1. Create a new repository.
+Give it a name / description of your liking and set the visibility to private.
+2. Once the repo is created, click on the "collaborators" button on the sidebar and add `Prakhar` as a collaborator.
+3. Lastly, create a new IPython notebook.
 For the purposes of this assignment, the datasets have already been uploaded on [Instabase](https://www.instabase.com/Prakhar/er-assignment/fs/Instabase%20Drive/files/datasets/).

 To use the dataset in your notebook, you can use the following snippet of code -